 Songwriting workshops

 Charles Jenkins Songwriting Workshops have arrived.
-With three decades of song writing experience and 17 albums under his belt, this rich experience is now complemented by a Masters of Music majoring in Songwriting Techniques.
-At present I work with songwriters face-to-face in Melbourne, around Australia and overseas.
+With three decades of song writing experience and 23 albums under his belt, this rich experience is now complemented by a Masters of Music majoring in Songwriting Techniques.
+At present Charles works with songwriters face-to-face in Melbourne, around Australia and overseas.

-Workshops can be one-on-one or for groups of friends – tweaking the latest song, or writing for a special occasion.
+Private Workshops are also available – one-on-one or for groups of friends – tweaking the latest song, or writing for a special occasion.
 Established musicians, budding writers and absolute beginners are accommodated, warmly.

 The results thus far have frequently been fun and extraordinary